 A sand bottom break, it is also incredibly forgiving.
-So if you do happen to have a tumble while attempting to stand up, you can rest assured you’ll live to fight another day.
-Lifeguards, public toilets, plenty of restaurants and bars plus a lively surf community make it one of the best learn to surf beaches in San Diego.
+So if you do happen to have a tumble while attempting to stand up.
+Then you can rest assured you’ll live to fight another day.
+Lifeguards, public toilets, plenty of restaurants and bars make it one of the best learn to surf beaches in San Diego.

-As a beginner surfer in the area you’ll no doubt enjoy the fact it almost always has surf and that all the waves are pretty mellow.
-On the downside, it can get crowded, but with such an interesting mix of people in the water you’ll always have something to look at.
+As a beginner surfer you’ll no doubt enjoy the fact it almost always has surf and that all the waves are pretty mellow.
+On the downside, it can get crowded.
+But with such an interesting mix of people in the water you’ll always have something to look at.

 When it’s small, the peaks near Newport Avenue can be super fun if you’re only just learning to surf.
-As you progress though you can move further north towards what’s known as “Avalanche Jetty”, where peeling righthanders run down a man-made rock wall.
+As you progress though you can move further north towards.
+This is also known as “Avalanche Jetty”, where peeling righthanders run down a man-made rock wall.

 Just remember when you paddle out that you pay respect to the local crew who surf here.
-Many of whom have been chasing waves here since the 70s and 80s.
+Since the 70s and 80s, many of them have been chasing the waves.

 You can’t make a list of the best learn to surf beaches in San Diego without mentioning La Jolla.
-With its predictable lineup, quality waves and ample parking, many surfing neophytes will find it easy to reach and hard to leave.
+With its predictable lineup, quality waves and ample parking, many surfing neophytes will find it easy to reach.
+And sometimes also hard to leave.
 As such, there are often people surfing La Jolla from the moment the sun rises till just after sunset.

 La Jolla is also protected from the southwest trade wind.
 This means that a stiff onshore won’t blow out the waves in the same way it would at many other spots along the coast.

-There are lots of surf schools and many grommets who use La Jolla as a testing ground before moving onto bigger and better waves, so you’ll need to learn how to share the lineup.
-That being said, if you book a surf lesson with Pacific Surf, you’ll still get more than your fair share of decent rides on any given day.
+There are lots of surf schools and many grommets.
+They use La Jolla as a testing ground before moving onto bigger and better waves.
+So you’ll need to learn how to share the lineup.
+If you book a surf lesson with Pacific Surf, you’ll still get more than your fair share of decent rides on any given day.

 Head south of Belmont Park and you’ll run smack bang into one of the best learn to surf beaches in all of San Diego – Mission Beach.

 Perfect for those who are only just learning to surf, Mission Beach is a sand-bottom break that can deliver some seriously fun sessions.
-Visit it when the swell is small and clean and the tide is high for your best chance of catching some short but epic left and righthanders.
+Visit it when the swell is small and clean.
+The tide is high for your best chance of catching some short but epic left and righthanders.

 If you’re feeling confident, head down to the South Jetty at the southern end of the beach.
 Here you’ll stumble upon a better-quality wave with more to offer in terms of rideability and size.